shibha20/Course-Manager-Using-Spring-Boot/README.md

 Creating Rest API using spring boot

-The API allows user to get/post/delete courses from a list of courses setup on backend.
+The API allows user to add and show courses from a list of courses setup on backend.

 #Getting Courses